Sugarloaf Ground Water Information

 The wells at both fire stations tested positive for PFOS, at levels that exceed the EPA Health Advisory.

-Over the last three weeks we have been working with the Boulder County Health Department (BCHD), the Colorado Department of Health and Environment (CDPHE), and the Environmental Protection Agency to learn all we can about the PFCs found at the fire stations.
+Since the beginning of May, we have been working with the Boulder County Health Department (BCHD), the Colorado Department of Health and Environment (CDPHE), and the Environmental Protection Agency to learn all we can about the PFCs found at the fire stations.
 Boulder County has graciously paid to test a dozen wells near the fire stations.
 Of the ten wells near Station 1, six had no detectable PFCs, the other four had various levels.
 Out of consideration for homeowners who do not want their data made public we will not be providing results from private wells.
 Two wells near Station 2 tested positive for PFCs, but below the

 EPA’s Health Advisory.